Online daters looking for more than endless swiping

 “In the U.S., we may ask you, how do you feel the upcoming election?
 We may say, could you date someone that didn’t vote?” said OkCupid’s global chief marketing officer, Melissa Hobley.

-According to a Pew Research Center study last year, 3 in 10 Americans have used a dating site or app and 12 percent have married or have been in a committed relationship with someone they met through online dating.
+According to a Pew Research Center study last year, three in ten Americans have used a dating site or app and 12% have married or have been in a committed relationship with someone they met through online dating.

 In India, for example, a new generation of women are “going to university, and they’re working, and they’re saying arranged marriage is not for me, and I want the ability to find my own person, and for my marriage to be a choice that I make,” she said.